 For Existing Patients:

-– A typical visit with the chiropractor which includes electric stim., traction, physical therapy and other soft tissue methods: $75
+– A typical visit with the chiropractor which includes a spinal adjustment, electric stim., traction, physical therapy and other soft tissue methods: $75

 You can be sure our prices are always fair as we use the Physician Fee Schedule from Medicare for Western Pennsylvania.